AlexBocken/gramps-oidc-testing/README.md

 This repository contains a complete testing environment for the Gramps Web OIDC integration.
 It includes scripts, configuration files, and documentation to quickly set up and test OIDC authentication with Keycloak.

+This repo is meant purely for testing and demonstration purposes.
+It is not intended for production use.
+For this, see the upcoming pull request to the main Gramps Web repository.

 ## 🚀 Quick Start

 ### Prerequisites